FritzHeiden/mel-documents/README.md

 participant can revisit the tracks of past parties, to, for example, create playlists from it.
 For better identification, each party has a title.

+### 1.4 Plugin System

+A plugin system allows third parties to extend Mel's capabilities.
+This also enables users to only install plugins with features they intend to use, rather than dealing with potential bugs and other issues caused by features they never use.
+So far there are two types of plugins: Library plugins and Profile plugins.
+Library plugins enable the user to introduce new content sources to their library, such as music from YouTube, Spotify, SoundCloud and so on.
+Profile plugins allow users to connect their Mel profile with profiles of external services like Last.fm.

 [↑ top](#mel-specification)

 ## 2 Architecture

+TODO:

+- C4 Model: context diagram, container diagram?
+- interfaces: HTTP API and libraries

 ### Main Components